sbmlteam/libsbml/README.txt

 want to configure libSBML to build the Java, Python, Perl, Lisp and/or MATLAB API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp and/or --with-matlab to the configure command.
-For example,
+You can mix and match options as you need.

+Depending on your system, you may need to tell the configure program where to find some of these extra components by adding a directory path after the option.
+For example, if you wish to use a copy of Java whose components are in /usr/local (with files in /usr/local/lib), use

-  ./configure --with-expat --with-java --with-python
+  ./configure --with-expat --with-python --with-java=/usr/local

-Once you've successfully configured libSBML, type:
+Once you've successfully configured libSBML, run the following two commands to build and install it:

   make
   make install